bfauber71/MyParkingMgr/replit.md

   - Stored in printer_settings table with key 'timezone'
   - Defaults to America/New_York (Eastern Time)
   - Migration file: jrk/sql/add-timezone-setting.sql
+  - All authenticated users can VIEW timezone setting
+  - Only administrators can MODIFY timezone setting (read-only for non-admins)
 - **Real-Time Clock Display:**
   - Added live clock to navbar showing current date and time
   - Updates every second using JavaScript setInterval